Home Guide for Counsel

 prohibited items, and will return these items to their owners when they leave

 the building.
-All cell phones and pagers must be turned off before
+All cell phones must be silenced or turned off before

 entering the Courtroom.

 raincoats, umbrellas and hats are not permitted in the Courtroom.
 A cloak room

 is located behind the Attorneys’ Library, next to the elevator.
 In addition to

 the Attorneys’ Library, which contains a complete set of the official New York

 Reports, counsel have access to the Attorneys’ Lounge.
 A floor plan showing all

 public access areas of Court of Appeals Hall is annexed as Appendix